oluijks/blog.luba.dev/src/data/blog/travel/0001-our-first-trip-to-paris.md

 We arrived at Gare du Nord around 14:10, bought metro tickets to Montreuil, and half an hour later we were in our hotel room.
 Montreuil is a charming area with few tourists, which we really appreciated.
 It's only a few kilometers from the city center, and the metro system is easy to navigate.
 I recommend downloading the Bonjour RATP app, it's great for buying tickets and checking metro, bus, and tram schedules.

-Later, we took a walk around the neighborhood, and Luba found a nice pair of secondhand Italian heels, they looked fantastic.
+Later, we took a walk around the neighborhood, and luba found a nice pair of secondhand Italian heels, they looked fantastic.
 We stumbled upon a local food market and, right next to it, discovered a cozy French restaurant.
 I made a reservation for that evening.

 ![First drink](@/assets/images/paris-2025/first-drink.jpg)
 ![Italian high heels](@/assets/images/paris-2025/high-heels.jpeg)

 Dinner at the restaurant was excellent.
-We started with foie gras, followed by lamb for Luba and an amazing steak for me.
+We started with foie gras, followed by lamb for luba and an amazing steak for me.
 I also tried my first French Coca-Cola!
 Around 22:00, we headed back to the hotel, tired but happy, and quickly fell asleep.

 ![French Coca-Cola](@/assets/images/paris-2025/french-cola.jpeg)
 ![Foie Gras](@/assets/images/paris-2025/foi-gras.jpeg)